NLUnTrex95/T-rex/README.md

   Activity in year 2:[      ] < "
   ...
   Activity in year 5:[      ] < "
-if the method is MACRS:
+  Also: Create a box asking for the total allocation base. if the method is MACRS:
   Create an option for the user to click either "Half Year Convention" or "Mid Quarter Convention".
   Preferably a multiple choice, but eh.